How to Make Fire in the Snow

 Ferrocerium Rod

-The fire steel!
-Throwing sparks in the thousands of degrees, thousands of times and working in any weather conditions.
-It’s the ultimate backup.
-Not sure on how to use a Ferro Rod, no worries we got you covered in How to Use a Ferro Rod.
-If you don’t feel like reading, no problem.
-Make it easy by carrying some vaseline soaked cotton balls in a ziplock and it’s fool proof.
-The spine of that Morakniv Garberg Carbon knife I keep talking about will work with the Ferro Rod to generate those very sparks.
-That’s of course if you lose the striker that comes with the Ferro Rod.
-Kick it up yet another notch with a rod that also includes a magnesium bar such as the Fire-Fast Trekker.
+In a nutshell, carry some vaseline-soaked cotton balls in a ziplock, which is foolproof.
+The spine of the Morakniv Garberg Carbon knife I keep talking about will work with the Ferro Rod to generate those very sparks.
+That’s, of course, if you lose the striker that comes with the Ferro Rod.
+Kick it up yet another notch with a rod and magnesium bar combo, such as the Fire-Fast Trekker.

-Let’s Get Back to Fuel, For a Fire in the Snow
+Let’s Get Back to Fuel for a Fire in the Snow

-How to Identify a Dead Standing Tree
+How to Identify a Dead-Standing Tree

 If a tree is split heavily somewhere from storm damage or leaning super heavily, it’s probably dead.
-Ash trees are dying in droves thanks to the ash borer beatle.
+Ash trees are dying in droves thanks to the Emerald Ash Borer Beetle.
 With dead ash trees, you’ll notice the tree is missing a lot of bark.
 Underneath, the barkless sections will be a brighter yellowish colour.
 Trees missing a lot of bark are always a dead giveaway.
-Woodpecker holes or rot holes are generally a good sign of dead or dying trees as well.
-And of course when a tree just looks sickly or rotting, it’s a good sign you found a winner.

 Other Useful Trees